 “The News From Nowhere”, released in 2014, was an astonishing return to form.
 “Doing it on our own terms,” says Irwin, “and actually having a proper say in it, felt wonderful.
 We had nothing to lose, but a lot to prove.”

-Shattering their previous run of an album every three to four years this autumn’s LP release – only a year after their third album – reveals a band hitting their stride through a purple patch; improving as they discover they have more to say than ever.
+Shattering their previous run of an album every three to four years, 2015's "The Secret Service" – only a year after their third album – reveals a band hitting their stride through a purple patch; improving as they discover they have more to say than ever.

 Tension, creativity, democracy, arguments, time apart, coming back together, and then songs.
 Lots of them.
 Gone is the self-consciousness of the dog days around their second album; gone, too, the self-doubt.
 In their place is a deeply rooted – and hard-won – confidence, and a determination to lock back in to the freedom and joy of the early days.